Piquillacta in Cusco

 The Geometry

 The layout follows a strict grid.
-Courtyards, rectangular rooms, and repeated modules suggest systematic construction and clear administration.
+Courtyards, rectangular rooms, and repeated modules indicate systematic construction and clear administration.
 The site fits well with the Wari's role as a culture with large administrative centers and extensive networks.

-Name and Spelling
+Name and spelling

 History in brief